sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

 Export Certificate to Machine
 --------------------------------------------

-Below are the steps to export the certificate to your machine.
+Follow the steps below to export the certificate to your machine.

-Go to URL for the HTTPS port
+Step 1: Go to URL for the HTTPS port
 +++++

 https://host_name:8443/login